 Between their HGTV empire and parenting four kids (plus one more on the way!), Chip and Joanna Gaines are one very busy couple.
 So how does the pair handle it all?
 Joanna Gaines' best parenting advice can be found in her social media and on her Magnolia blog.

 The couple's popular HGTV show, Fixer Upper, is coming to an end after Tuesday night.
-Although fans will still get a weekly dose of them a little longer —as their spinoff, Behind the Design, also airs on Tuesday — the series finale of their original show isn't going to be easy for those fans who've gotten to know the couple and their four kids, Drake, 12; Ella, 11; Duke, 9; and Emmie Kay, 7.
+Fans don't have to say goodbye just yet, though.
+The couple's spinoff, Behind the Design, also airs on Tuesday.
+But the series finale of their original show isn't going to be easy to watch for those fans who've gotten to know the couple and their four kids, Drake, 12; Ella, 11; Duke, 9; and Emmie Kay, 7.

 But now that the Fixer Upper era is coming to an end — and with another boy on the way, according to People — Chip and Joanna reportedly said that they're looking forward to getting to “hunker down with [their] kiddos."